 Sunsets over the Douro valley are spectacular, seeing the rolling green hillsides tinged with red and gold.
-Make sure to grab a class of Vino Verde and get out on deck to make the most of the view.
+Make sure to grab a glass of Vino Verde and get out on deck to make the most of the view.

 Visit a museum

 The Douro isn’t all about drinking and eating (even though it’s the best part), so make sure to get some culture in your Douro river cruise itinerary in the riverside museums, like the Côa Museum, Museu do Douro and Lamego Museum.

 Make the most of your time in Portugal by factoring in a trip to the stunning capital Lisbon.
 Some of the best Douro river cruises offer tours with Lisbon included, but if not make sure to extend your stay.

 TUI River Cruises launches Nile cruises onboard new ship, TUI Al Horeya

 TUI River Cruises new discount code to discover the beauty of Europe this summer for less